Fascinating Irish Kings and Queens Who Changed History

 The Reign of Bres

-Surely a half Tuatha de Danann, half Fomorian could foster a new era of peace in Ireland?
+Surely, a half-Tuatha de Danann, half-Fomorian leader could foster a new era of peace in Ireland, right?
 Not exactly.
 Bres aligned himself with the Fomorians while acting as the king of the tribe of Danu, essentially forcing his people under the control of their enemies.

-The Fomorians Explained and a brief mentioned of Bres and Balor of the Evil Eye
+The Fomorians Explained, with information on Bres and Balor of the Evil Eye.

-Fortunately, Nuada returned seven years later, his arm was now natural and no longer made of silver thanks to the Celtic God of Medicine Miacht.
+Fortunately, Nuada returned to Ireland seven years later.
+His arm was now natural and no longer made of silver, thanks to Miacht, the Celtic God of Medicine.
 He defeated Bres and freed his people.
-Lugh would be the half Fomorian, half Tuatha de Danann King to rule after Nuada’s second reign and he looked after his people.
+Lugh would be the half-Fomorian, half-Tuatha de Danann King to rule after Nuada’s second reign.

 The Demise of the Tuatha de Danann

-It is worth noting that at that time, ancient Ireland was comprised of Celtic tribal culture, dating back into the mists of prehistory.
-The High Kings were chosen from the tribes of Ireland who were divided among several regional sub-kings (known as a Ri).
+It is worth noting that at that time, ancient Ireland was comprised of Celtic tribal cultures dating back into the mists of prehistory.
+The High Kings were chosen from the tribes of Ireland, who were divided among several regional sub-kings, known as a Ri.

-A branch of royal chiefs of the “Scots” of Dalriada in Ulster emerged in the fifth century and started to colonize the isles above Ireland known now as Scotland.
+A branch of royal chiefs of the “Scots of Dalriada” in Ulster emerged in the fifth century.
+They began to colonise the islands above Ireland, including the area known today as Scotland.

 The Last High King of Ireland

 Ruaidhrí Ó Conchobhair (Rory O’Connor) was the last High King of Ireland in 1166 after the death of King Muircheartach Mac Lochlainn.
-He ruled for over 30 years and had to renounce the throne after the invasion of the Anglo-Normans in 1198.
+He ruled for over 30 years but was forced to renounce the throne after the invasion of the Anglo-Normans in 1198.

-The Normans had invaded England in 1066 and a century later, they directed their attention to Ireland.
+The Normans had invaded England in 1066, and a century later, they directed their attention towards Ireland.
 The first Norman King who arrived with his armies across the Irish Sea from England was Henry II in 1171.
 The Lordship of Ireland under the English Crown emerged after the High Kingship ended.

 The Crown’s Rule

-Edward Bruce (brother of Scotland’s King Robert I) led an invasion to Ireland in the 14th century but failed miserably in doing so.
+Edward Bruce, the brother of Scotland’s King Robert I, led an invasion of Ireland in the 14th century but failed miserably in doing so.
 By the 16th century, the vice-regal office of Lord Deputy had become semi-hereditary in the family of the Fitzgerald Earls of Kildare.

 Henry VIII